i3v/GS_ColorManagement_and_pdfOutput/README.md

  ![](screenshots/colorbar_v1%20foxit.PNG)

- Here's how the same file looks like this in Adobe Acrobat DC (it takes output intent into account):
+ Here's how the same file looks like in Adobe Acrobat DC (it takes output intent into account):

  ![](screenshots/colorbar_v1%20acrobat.PNG)